Divisions and Departments

 Biology

-The Departments of Plant Sciences and Zoology at Oxford have long and distinguished histories, having been centres for research in plant physiology and development, epidemiology, evolutionary biology, ecology and behaviour for more than a century, including hosting research by multiple Nobel prize winners and dozens of Fellows of the Royal Society.
-More recently, they have provided numerous examples of successful impact of research, with major commercialisation from spin-out companies, and policy and advice provided at the highest levels of government.
-The two departments have jointly taught the Biological Sciences degree for more than 25 years, and this recently underwent a major revision to a 4 year MBiol course in Biology with a research intensive final year, with almost 100 students carrying out year long research projects embedded in research groups.
+The former departments of Plant Sciences and Zoology at Oxford, which merged to form the Department of Biology in 2022, each held long and distinguished histories, having been centres for research in plant physiology and development, epidemiology, evolutionary biology, ecology and behaviour for more than a century.
+Together, they hosted research by multiple Nobel prize winners and dozens of Fellows of the Royal Society.
+They provided numerous examples of the successful impact of research, with major commercialisation from spin-out companies, and policy and advice provided at the highest levels of government.
+The two departments jointly taught the Biological Sciences degree for more than 25 years, and this recently underwent a major revision to a four-year MBiol course in Biology with a research-intensive final year, which sees almost 100 students carrying out year long research projects embedded in research groups.

-The taxon-focussed labels of these two departments no longer capture the breadth and diversity of modern biology research, and the Life and Mind Building has provided the impetus for the merger of these two departments to form a new Department of Biology from 2022, with co-location in the building from 2024.
-The academic drivers for this are numerous, including the fact that many of our research programmes address bacterial, viral or other forms of life.
+The taxon-focused labels of these two departments no longer captured the breadth and diversity of modern biology research, and the Life and Mind Building development provided the impetus for the merger which formed a new Department of Biology.
+The academic drivers for this were numerous, including the fact that many of our research programmes address bacterial, viral or other forms of life.
 Equally, many problems are studied across taxonomic boundaries, or address the interactions between animals, microbes and plants.
-Further, many of the great biological challenges of the 21st century, such as how we feed 9 billion people, how we mitigate the effects of climate change and emerging diseases, and how we live with biodiversity require connection across multiple scales and disciplines in Biology.
+Many of the great biological challenges of the 21st century, such as how we feed 9 billion people, how we mitigate the effects of climate change and emerging diseases, and how we live with biodiversity, also require connection across multiple scales and disciplines in Biology.
 Designing the building with this vision has enabled us to create wet and dry lab facilities that are integrated across the entire building to deliver capacity for the next decades in Biology research.

-We are also excited by the prospect of sharing a building with Experimental Pyschology that has been designed for collaboration and ease of interaction.
-Shared teaching, meeting and social spaces, grouped around a central atrium acting as a hub for engagement, will enable us to find common ground, both in terms of how we educate students and in terms of our research topics.
-While working together on the design of the building, we have found many common areas, from shared approaches in data and network science, to shared research interests in sensory, social and cognitive science.
-Many of these underpin key challenges facing humanity today, and our vision for the Life and Mind Building includes the delivery of enhanced collaboration between the departments in these areas.
+The Department of Biology is excited by the prospect of sharing a building with colleagues from Experimental Psychology, and by the collaborations and ease of interaction the new spaces will bring.
+Shared teaching, meeting and social spaces, grouped around a central atrium acting as a hub for engagement, will enable the departments to find common ground, both in terms of how we educate students and in terms of our research topics.
+Whilst working together on the design of the building, they have found many common areas, from shared approaches in data and network science to shared research interests in sensory, social and cognitive science.
+Many of these underpin key challenges facing humanity today, and the Department's vision for the Life and Mind Building includes the delivery of enhanced, interdisciplinary collaboration in these areas.

-Further infomation about the merger of Plant Sciences and Zoology to create the new department of Biology can be found here.
+Find out more about the 2022 merger of Plant Sciences and Zoology to create the Department of Biology.